iturner72/book-notes/the_network_state.md

 users -- are becoming a *media* power that will eventually topple the NYT, much as the 20th century US's media power eventually outcompeted that of the Soviet Union.

+### Submission, Sympathy, Sovereignty
+* 248 The CCP is the most obvious: you must submit.
+They're the Chinese Communist Party, and they're powerful, so you must bow your head.
+* 248 The NYT pole is slightly more subtle: they demand you must *sympathize*.
+After all aren't you white, or male, or straight, or cis, or abled, or wealthy, or a member of one of an ever-multiplying number of privileged categories -- and therefore an oppressor on *some* dimension?
+Because *you're* powerful,you must sympathize, and bow your head to those you have ostensibly oppressed.
+* 248 The BTC pole is the opposite of both of these.
+It demands you must be *sovereign*.
+Thay means rather than bending to the CCP, or slitting your wrists as NYT demands, you hold your head up high.
+You hold your private keys locally, you don't trut centralized corporations or governments, you're self-sufficient and autarkic, you're living off the grid.
+This pole is strong on the global internet, though it's facing pushback from bothe CCP and NYT.
+*